mqRusers/RIntroduction/README.md

 **Prerequisites**

 * No pre-knowledge needed
 * However, please install the latest versions of R and RStudio.
-Refer to
+Look into the following [document](https://github.com/Stan125/RIntroduction/blob/master/RUsersGroup_BeginnerSession_2019.pdf) and follow the steps to achieve this.

+**Workshop Process**

+This is a hands-on workhop.
+Me and James will talk about some stuff, and then we will let you try things out.

+**Have fun!**